bakaja021/chainriderBTCdocs/source/includes/_addresses.md

 <a id="opIdGetAddressTotalReceivedByHash"></a>

-*Get Total Received amount in duffs for an Address*
+*Get Total Received amount in satoshis for an Address*

 |Parameter|In|Type|Required|Description|
 |---|---|---|---|---|